 (ra BOH nigh)

-Jesus' personal greeting filled her heart with recognition, and she exclaimed Rabboni!
+Jesus' familiar greeting filled her heart with recognition, and she exclaimed Rabboni!

 (Rabboni is more personal and less formal than Rabbi), and could mean, "My dear teacher."